 BE MINDFUL OF THE ROOTS

-According to Lynn Batdorf, former curator of the U.S. Arboretum’s National Boxwood Collection (and internationally-recognized expert on everything boxwood), a boxwood rootball looks a lot like a pancake.
-Even on the largest shrubs, the roots typically extend down no deeper than a foot.
-On the other hand, the surface roots can travel many feet behind the drip line.
-As a result, it’s important to give the shrubs ample room to grow.
+According to Lynn Batdorf, former curator of the U.S. Arboretum’s National Boxwood Collection, boxwood care is all about the roots.
+He likens the shrub’s rootball to a pancake.
+Even on the largest plants, roots typically extend down no deeper than a foot.
+But, the surface roots can travel many feet beyond the drip line.
+As a result, it’s important to give the shrubs lots of room to grow.

-This includes avoiding planting anything directly underneath or around them.
-And although it’s a common practice, it’s best not to site shrubs adjacent to impermeable materials like walls or pathways that inhibit their growth.
-If you must plant in a boxwood’s vicinity, Batdorf suggests planting bulbs so that you only disturb the roots once.
+This includes avoiding planting anything directly underneath or around your boxwood.
+And though it’s a common practice, it’s best not to site shrubs adjacent to impermeable materials like walls or pathways that inhibit their growth.
+If you must plant in a boxwood’s vicinity, Batdorf suggests planting bulbs, which cause only minimal root disturbance.

 This looks nice, but is actually not good for your boxwood.